-Inhalation: Inhalation of fumes or vapors may cause irritation of the nose, throat, and lungs and cause coughing.
+Inhalation: Inhalation of fumes or vapors if heated may cause irritation of the nose, throat, and lungs and cause coughing.
 Removal to fresh air should relieve symptoms.
-The trace Crystalline Silica component is a known human carcinogen.
-Due to the form of this product, this hazard is not as significant as a powdered or solid products, however, all inhalation exposure must be avoided in order to mitigate carcinogenic potential.
+The trace Crystalline Silica and Formaldehyde components are known human carcinogens.
+Due to the form of this product, this hazard is not as significant due to viscosity and consistency of the mixture.